cicdops/awesome-ciandcd/README.md

 =======
 **Continuous Integration and Continuous Delivery**

-A curated list of awesome tools for： continuous integration
+A curated list of awesome tools for:
+continuous integration
 continuous delivery
 software integration